isc-projects/kea/doc/sphinx/arm/config-backend.rst

 identify the subnet and to connect it with other configuration elements, e.g. in host reservations.
 The subnet identifier uniquely identifies the subnet within the network.
-Some commands provided by the `cb_cmds` hooks library allow for accessing the subnet information by subnet identifier (or prefix) and explicitly prohibit using the server tag to access the subnet.
+Some commands provided by the `cb_cmds` hook library allow for accessing the subnet information by subnet identifier (or prefix) and explicitly prohibit using the server tag to access the subnet.
 This is because, in a general case, the subnet definition is associated with multiple servers